Domestic policy of the Justin Trudeau government: Canadian Dental Care Plan

 In the 2022 federal budget, the Trudeau government introduced the Canada Dental Benefit.
 With this program, the government provides $650 per year in dental coverage until late 2024 for each child under 12 in families with incomes of less than $70,000 a year.
 The program also allows the government to provide $390 per child per year and $260 per child per year for families with incomes between $70,000 and $79,000 and $80,000 and $89,000 respectively.

+$10-a-day child care

+The 2021 federal budget tabled by Finance Minister Chrystia Freeland marked a new era in child care policy, though it built on the earlier Multilateral Early Learning and Child Care Framework agreements.
+The budget included approximately CA$30 billion over 5 years for a "Canada-wide early learning and child care plan".
+The funds will "offset the cost of early learning and child care services" towards the creation a national child-care system.
+The stated goal of the child care plan was to reduce the average cost of child care by 50% by 2022 and to make $10-a-day child care universally available by 2025-26.
+As child care falls under provincial jurisdiction, his national program required all provinces and territories to sign onto the program.
+British Columbia was the first province to sign onto the plan in the summer of 2021, but all provinces and territories have now signed onto the plan.

+On March 6, 2025, Trudeau announced that a $37 billion, five-year deal had been reached with all provinces and territories except Alberta and Saskatchewan to extend the child care program until 2031, with annual 3% funding increases after new deal's first year in 2026-27.
+Organizational and logistic issues with starting the program, inflation, and labour shortages meant that at the time of the announcement, only 150,000 of the originally announced 250,000 spots had been created, with the remaining spaces planned to be created within the first year of the new deal.

 Budgets

 2016 Canadian federal budget

 Finance Minister Bill Morneau presented the Canadian federal budget to the House of Commons of Canada on March 22, 2016, reporting a projected deficit of $29.4 billion for the fiscal year 2016-2017 and a reduction in the deficit of $14.3 billion by FY2020.
 According to the Annual Financial Report of the Government of Canada 2016-2017 the revised deficit was $17.8 billion as of the end of March 2017.